-Senate order contracts list
+Senate order for entity contracts

 List | Year | Date |